 Since elephants can’t read, why did we build a library in rural Cambodia?

-When you want to help elephants have a better life, particularly in countries that have known tremendous hardship and suffering, lending hand and heart to the primary schools that resides in dwindling elephant habitat is a sound way to shift a past filled with conflict toward a future of coexistence.
+When you want to help elephants have a better life, particularly in countries that have known tremendous hardship and suffering, lending hand and heart to the primary schools that reside in dwindling elephant habitat is a sound way to shift a past filled with conflict toward a future of coexistence.
 Although people from around the world help change the future for wild and captive elephants, in the end it will be up to the people who live among them to chart their future, and as anywhere, education is key.

 Phase Two of our first Library is complete!
 Watch the good news here!

 The story of Putrom 2 Primary School